 What Does Cannabis Rehab Treatment Include?

 Cannabis treatment will take some similarities to other drug addiction treatments when treating a patient.
-There is no medication when it comes to treating a cannabis addiction like other drugs such as heroin but rehabilitation centres will have a detox section that allows the patient to wean their way off cannabis in a safe and managed environment.
+There is no medication when it comes to treating a cannabis addiction like other drugs such as heroin but rehabilitation centres will have a detox ward that allows the patient to wean their way off cannabis in a safe and managed environment.

 The rehab staff are always on hand to support you through your road to recovery and can get you through the withdrawal symptoms such as panic attacks.